skinny85/graalvm-truffle-tutorial/part-11/ReadMe.md

-The first one covers the case where the index is a string too, in code like `"a"['length']` - in that case, we need to convert `'length'` from a `TruffleString` to a Java string, which is what `ReadTruffleStringPropertyExprNode` expects (we use the [Interop library](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropLibrary.html) for that purpose - even though `TruffleString` is not a `TruffleObject`, `InteropLibrary.isString()` still returns `true` for it).
+The first one covers the case where the index is a string too, in code like `"a"['length']` - in that case, we need to convert `'length'` from a `TruffleString` to a Java string, which is what `ReadTruffleStringPropertyNode` expects (we use the [Interop library](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropLibrary.html) for that purpose - even though `TruffleString` is not a `TruffleObject`, `InteropLibrary.isString()` still returns `true` for it).
-The second specialization covers non-string indexes, which is mostly integers, in code like `"abc"[1]`, which should return `'b'` - `ReadTruffleStringPropertyExprNode` covers that case already, so we can simply delegate to it without having to do any conversions.
+The second specialization covers non-string indexes, which is mostly integers, in code like `"abc"[1]`, which should return `'b'` - `ReadTruffleStringPropertyNode` covers that case already, so we can simply delegate to it without having to do any conversions.

 And lastly, we need to add a third specialization to `ArrayIndexReadExprNode`